Business Law G (6225.4)

 Special assessment requirements

 In this Unit, students are expected to obtain an overall total score of at least 50/100.
 It is not necessary that students obtain a pass result (i.e. at least 50%) in each and every item of assessment.
 However, students are expected to obtain at least 40% in the final examination to pass this unit.
-The final mark is determined by adding the total number of marks achieved in the term.
+The final mark is determined by adding the total number of marks achieved in the semester.
 Final grades in this unit will be assessed according to performance in the items of the assessment described in "5a.
 Assessment Item Details".

 Applications for an extension to the due date for submission of an assessment item on the grounds of illness or other unavoidable and verifiable personal circumstances (that is, special consideration) should be submitted via email to the unit convener.
-Each application for an extension has to be supported by appropriate documentation.
+Each application for an extension must be supported by appropriate documentation.
 For advice on documentary evidence to support applications for extensions, please refer to the Deferred Examination Policy https://guard.canberra.edu.au/policy/policy.php?pol_id=3176.

 "Students should apply for extensions before the due submission date, and are advised to do so as early as possible.
 Applications after the due submission date may be considered only in exceptional circumstances” Assessment Procedures 3.22.